turingschool/backend-curriculum-site/module4/lessons/translation-station.md

 Let's list out some of the ways we've translated data from one form to another

 - Parsing JSON into an object or hash
-- Mapping an objects into a table row
+- Mapping an objects into a table row in HTML
 - Converting an array of hashes to rows of a CSV

 What other format translations have you done?